gaoyuankidult/gaoyuankidult.github.com/about/index.md

 ---
 title: About
 ---
-As a lifetime roboticist who wants to explore the boundaries of transhumanism, I am interested in developing **AI-driven** robots that can **think and feel** like real humans (e.g. [Ex Machina](https://en.wikipedia.org/wiki/Ex_Machina_(film))).
-In particular, I am interested in deep/reinforcement/neuro-based learning approaches for robotic **perception, control, and physical modelling of the robot’s environment**.
-Currently, I am working on projects that can fill the gap between deep reinforcement learning and social robotics.
+Embarking on a lifelong odyssey as a roboticist, I am captivated by the frontiers of transhumanism.
+My fascination lies in crafting AI-driven robots that not only mimic the cognitive faculties but also the emotive resonance of real humans, akin to the thought-provoking portrayals in [Ex Machina](https://en.wikipedia.org/wiki/Ex_Machina_(film)).
+My focus is on the development of deep, reinforcement, and neuro-inspired learning methodologies to enhance robotic **perception, control, and physical modelling of the robot’s environment**.
+Presently, I am immersed in projects that bridge the chasm between deep reinforcement learning and the burgeoning field of social robotics.

-In our Uppsala [social robotics lab](http://hri.research.it.uu.se), we aim to answer a fundamental question: **How could robots learn like humans?** We achieve this by researching and developing new **robot learning models** using machine learning theories.
-The key of our research is to understand _what interactive elements make the learning process different_ and _how could we build efficient learning models for human-robot interaction_.
+Within the walls of our lab on societalization of heterogenous multi-robot system, we pose a fundamental inquiry: **How could robots learn like humans?** Our quest is to unravel this mystery by delving into and crafting novel **robot learning models**, grounded in the theories of machine learning.
+The crux of our exploration lies in deciphering the interactive elements that set the learning process apart and in constructing efficient learning models tailored for human-robot interaction.

-Our research is **multi-disciplinary** and it requires knowledge of different fields.
-Except for machine learning  algorithms, we also investigate computational psychology models.
-We conduct both fundamental and applied research together with our collaborators around the world.
+Our research is a tapestry of **multi-disciplinary** expertise, demanding a fusion of knowledge across various domains.
+Beyond the intricacies of machine learning algorithms, we delve into the realms of computational psychology models.
+Together with our global collaborators, we embark on a dual mission of conducting both fundamental and applied research, striving to push the boundaries of what is possible in the realm of human-robot interaction.